 - Track 8-6Immunophenotyping markers

-Prominent biomedical engineering applications include the development of biocompatible prostheses, various diagnostic and therapeutic medical devices ranging from clinical equipment to micro-implants, common imaging equipment such as MRIs and EEGs, regenerative tissue growth, pharmaceutical drugs and therapeutic biological.
+Protruding biomedical engineering bids include the expansion of biocompatible prostheses, various diagnostic and therapeutic medical devices like MRIs and EEGs, cardio vascular surgical devices, ranging from clinical equipment to micro-implants, communal imaging equipment such as MRIs and EEGs, regenerative tissue growth, pharmaceutical drugs and therapeutic biological.

 - Track 9-1Biochips